 As seen in Figure 4, in comparing the percentage of child deaths in Nevada in 2022 by race to the population estimates of the race of children in Nevada in 2022, the percentage of deaths among Black and White children is overrepresented.
-Specifically, according to population estimates, Black children made up 11%child population in Nevada in 2022 but accounted for 27 % of the deaths reviewed for this report.
-White children made up 46% of the population but accounted for 57 percent of the deaths.
+Specifically, according to population estimates, Black children made up 11 percent of the child population in Nevada in 2022 but accounted for 27 percent of the deaths reviewed for this report.
+White children made up 46 percent of the population but accounted for 57 percent of the deaths.